 10 Last Minute Father’s Day Crafts for Toddlers and Preschoolers

-This craft from Messy Little Monster may look complicated, but in fact will take about 10 minutes of your toddler’s time!
+This craft from Messy Little Monster may look complicated, but in fact, it will take about 10 minutes of your toddler’s time!
 Even if you don’t have time to get the canvas and easel, you can still use the technique to make a cute little card that Dad will treasure forever!
+These last minute Father’s Day crafts are perfect for the lovable dads in your life.

 This is a great idea to practice with toddlers – but it’s safer done outdoors!
 All you need is tape, paper and paint – that’s it!!
 Get all the instructions at My Thriving Home.